manish001in/pushbridge/README.md

 - Ensure your phone has Pushbullet app installed
 - Check that SMS mirroring is enabled in Pushbullet app
 - Verify your phone is connected to the internet
+- Make sure the selected default SMS device is active and has SMS capability

 **File uploads failing**